L10™ Meetings

 Once you have joined your meeting the meeting agenda will be displayed in the left hand sidebar with the time allocated to each part of the meeting.

-To start the meeting, click the Start meeting
+To start the meeting, click the Start meeting button.

-The timer at the top of the sidebar will then begin the clock showing the length of the meeting so far out of the total allocated time for the meeting, for example 15:30 / 01:30:00
+The timer at the top of the sidebar will then begin the clock showing the length of the meeting so far out of the total allocated time for the meeting, for example 02:13/ 01:30:00

 The outer ring on the timer is split into sections that represent each part of the agenda.
 Each section will go green as you enter that part of the meeting.
 The inner ring counts down the time allocated for that specific part of the agenda.
 It starts green, and then turns yellow and then finally red to show you're in the last thirty seconds of the allocated time for that section.
+This works similarly to the dot next to the meeting section title.

 The L10 Weekly Meeting - EOS® agenda follows the recommended EOS® structure that will help keep your meetings on-track, get your issues solved and keep your business moving forward.